Papy87/my_blue_grid_project/README.md

 There are  2 ways to start a server.

-First one is to start it on a local machine and the second one is to use Docker containers.

 FIRST ONE

-You need to be on branch  main
+You need to be on branch main.
 You need to install redis on your machine.
 Link for installation instructions https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/